-By insulating your cavity walls with one of our recommend insulants, you add a great deal of structural integrity to your property.
-Filling your homes cavity can reinforce your properties walls, creating a firm and sturdy effect.
-If your property is situated in areas that are subject to harsh weathers, then insulating your cavity walls can be a great solution for you.
+By using our spray foam cavity wall insulation, you will bring a lot of structural integrity to your property.
+Filling your home's cavity can reinforce your properties walls, creating a firm and sturdy effect.
+If your property is situated in areas that are subject to harsh weather, then insulating your cavity walls is the perfect solution for you.

-EPS Beading involves the process of injecting beads into the cavity of your wall, beads which last the lifespan of your property.
+EPS Beading involves the process of injecting beads into the cavity of your wall.
+These beads will last the lifespan of your property.
 Importantly, if you use an EPS Beading solution, there is no need to install the traditional cavity boards to fit the insulant, therefore saving time and money.

-The benefits of using fibre insulation for cavity walls is that it requires simple planning, it can be quick to insulate with the correct measures and it is one of the cheaper more cost-effective means of insulation.
-Additionally, fibre insulation is more eco-friendly than non-recommended traditional insulation such as copper cables.
+The benefits of using fibre insulation for cavity walls is that it requires simple planning, can be quick to insulate with the correct measures, and it is one of the cheaper types of insulation.
+Additionally, fibre insulation is more eco-friendly than older insulation such as copper cables.

 A cavity wall is when your external walls of your property is constructed of two masonry walls, which leaves a gap, know as the cavity, in between the two walls.
 Cavity walls are very common in homes and is a relatively modern form of construction in residential properties.